Skip to main content

 For those based closer to the northern Guanacaste beaches, the Las Catalinas horseback experience covers similar terrain with better views over the northern coast.

-Las Catalinas, Guanacaste: horseback riding
+Las Catalinas, Guanacaste: horseback riding — from $85

 Day visit practicalities